zauberware/automated-server-backups/README.md

 `backup.sh` of this repository looks larger than it is.
 90% are `echo`s to generate a useful email notification.
 Let's cut out all the non important stuff and walk through the script.

 ### What to Backup ?
 Define paths to folders and databases you want to include in the backup.
-Most of the time you want to back up a running application, so you should include the app sources and the database. __Don't include the whole file system__ -> You will get problems with disk space ;-)
+Most of the time you want to backup a running application, so you should include the app sources and the database. __Don't include the whole file system__ -> You will get problems with disk space ;-)

 ```bash
 # backup folders